 Chorizo quesadillas and the mother of all margaritas

-The quesadillas were good, the margaritas were fun but weak but who cares?
+The quesadillas were good, the margaritas were weak but who cares?
 Carlos ‘n Charlies is my favorite place to go in the evening in Cancun.
 What can I say?
 I’m partial to dancing on my chair!

 IMPORTANT!
 Never travel to any foreign country without travel insurance!
 Random, unplanned things can happen.
 I was involved in a horrendous car crash in South Africa in 2014.
 Click here to compare prices on travel insurance.

 This article may contain affiliate/compensated links.
 For full information, please see our disclaimer.